turingschool-examples/proud-pond-8439/README.md

   * ex. name: ‘Kara Smith’, years_experience: 11
 * Rides have a name, thrill rating, and open (boolean) attributes
   * ex. name: ‘The Hurler’, thrill_rating: 7, open: false
-* AmusementParks have many Rides
+* AmusementParks have many Rides x
-* Rides belong to an AmusementPark
+* Rides belong to an AmusementPark x
 * Mechanics can work on many Rides
 * Rides can have many Mechanics working on them

 Some of the initial migrations and model set up has been done for you.